onewelcome/identity-cloud-documentation/docs/products/access/topics/custom-registration/custom-registration-v1.md

 }
 ```

-In the event of an error in the Access Service, one of the following [error codes](#token-server-error-codes) will be returned.
+In the event of an error in the Access Service, one of the following [error codes](#server-error-codes) will be returned.

 Additional error code for this endpoint:

+## Server error codes
 | Status code | Error code      | Description                                           |
 |-------------|-----------------|-------------------------------------------------------|
 | 400         | invalid_scope   | The requested scope is invalid, unknown or malformed. |